-The instrument mounts directly on a standard one inch pipe, outside diameter 34 mm (1.34").
-An orientation ring is provided so the instrument can be removed for maintenance and re-installed without loss of wind direction reference.
-Both the sensor and the orientation ring are secured to the mounting pipe by stainless steel band clamps.
+The instrument mounts on standard one inch pipe, outside diameter 34 mm (1.34").
+An orientation ring is provided so the instrument can be removed for maintenance and reinstalled without loss of wind direction reference.
+Both mounting post assembly and orientation ring are secured to the mounting pipe by stainless steel band clamps.
 Electrical connections are made in a junction box at the base.
+A variety of devices are available for signal conditioning, display, and recording of wind speed and direction.